ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 -   If 32-bit integers are used to store the indices, each triangle requires 3×4 = 12 bytes.

--   This is advantageous if a vertex is shared by multiple triangles, which is generally true.
+-   This approach is highly efficient, since vertices are typically shared by multiple adjacent triangles.
+And it’s easier to move vertices in 3D space!

 ---